COVID-19 FAQs for international students

 Be sure to attach proof of your common-law relationship as supporting documentation, along with a notarized Statutory Declaration of Common Law Union [IMM 5409] (pdf) form.

 Depending on their country of citizenship, each family member may need to apply for a Temporary Resident Visa (TRV, or “entry visa”) or an Electronic Travel Authorization (eTA) which allows them to travel to Canada.
-US citizens and permanent residents are exempt.
+US citizens and lawful permanent residents of the US are exempt.
 TRVs and eTAs are travel documents only and do not provide status in Canada.

 If your family members apply for a study permit or work permit from outside of Canada, the TRV or eTA is provided automatically.
 Find out if your family needs a TRV or eTA.